anzawi/php-database-class/README.md

 // name and username in example are fields from table
 ```
+if you want to featch as array
+go to line 99 replace PDO::FETCH_OBJ ->  to -> PDO::FETCH_ASSOC
 ## To Get Rows Count
 $count = $db->count();
 echo $count;